As your virtual BIRTH doula, I offer the following:

-A face-to-face meeting providing information about my services allowing you (or you and your partner) to decide if we are a good match.
+First Meeting: A virtual face-to-face meeting (via Zoom) providing information about my services allowing you (or you and your partner) to decide if we are a good match.
 Since it is essential to know that you and your doula are a good fit for one another, this initial consultation is always offered free of charge.
 If we are both confident about moving forward, we sign a contract and you provide two checks: one is deposited immediately and the other held until the 38th week of your pregnancy.

-I am available to you throughout your pregnancy once we have signed your contract.
+Phone/e-mail/Text Support: I am available to you throughout your pregnancy once we have signed your contract.
 You are welcome to call, send an e-mail, or text to ask questions about your pregnancy or early labor, or just for emotional support.
 I have many resources to draw from, including my own collection of birthing books and dvds.
 I can also recommend the services provided by my colleagues in the Hudson Valley Birth Network — from acupuncture, to childbirth education, chiropractic, and more.

-As of your 38th week of pregnancy, I am considered “on-call” to you 24/7.
+Labor, Birth, and up to Two Hours Postpartum: As of your 38th week of pregnancy, I am considered “on-call” to you 24/7.
 Should you have pre-term labor, every effort will be made for me to support your labor and birth.
-If I am unavailable due to illness, birth doula support will be provided by a back-up doula who is a colleague and also a member of the Hudson Valley Birth Network.
+If I am unavailable due to illness, virtual birth doula support will be provided by a back-up doula colleague who you will have the opportunity to meet and speak with via Zoom in advance.

-I can aide with initial latching-on after birth and provide breastfeeding support by phone pre- and post-birth.
+Breastfeeding Support: I can aide with initial latching-on after birth and provide breastfeeding support by phone pre- and post-birth.
 I can also refer you to a lactation consultant, if needed.

 I welcome your questions.
 Please contact me at firstname.lastname@example.org or call/text 914.815.6723